jdbi/jdbi/kotlin/README.md

 The mapper supports nullable types.
 It also uses default parameter values in the constructor if the parameter type is not nullable and the value absent in the result set.

+Result set mapper also supports `@ColumnName` annotation that allows to specify name for a property or parameter explicitly.

 ### Usage: